SavionCee/IT3310-ProjectPortfolio/03-Persona-Product-Vision/week03-product-vision.md

 ## 4. Product Vision Statement
 For IT Support Staff at RCHN's six clinics who need to acknowledge failures from user confusion caused by an inconsistent, unreliable intake process, a new intake and scheduling system will reduce unnecessary support tickets and give staff confidence that patient data is accurately and consistently saved.
 ##
+**Rationale:** This vision focuses directly on these RCHN findings: intake coordinators  report too many screens, a deep uncertainty about appointment saving, and inconsistent workflows across all clinics.
+These conditions cause friction for Support Staff, deciphering whether a report reflects a true defect or user confusion.

+A unified system with consistent workflow and clear confirmation states help resolve this root cause.
+The intended outcome is to receive fewer redundant tickets and instill confidence in the system's reliability.
+Additionally, this allows RCHN to see value in a more trustworthy, consistent intake and scheduling experience throughout all six clinics.
+##